ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-What do Alexander the Great and Winnie the Pooh have in common?
-Same middle name.
+I've got a joke about vegetables for you... but it's a bit corny.

 [
-Sat Apr  5 00:25:42 UTC 2025
+Sun Apr  6 00:28:42 UTC 2025
  ]